Part 2 of 5 in our entrepreneur series. This week: All the big mistakes to sidestep on your way to success.

 Billionaire Dallas Mavericks owner and “Shark Tank” investor Mark Cuban is happy he has failed and stumbled because it helped him get to where and what he really needed to be doing.
-If you are not willing to do so, then the failure you experience as an entrepreneur will be ongoing and you might as well go back to climbing the safer corporate ladder.
+If you are not willing to do so, then the failure you experience as an entrepreneur will be ongoing.
+You might as well go back to climbing the safer corporate ladder.

 9. Looking short-term rather than being visionary

 When you look at running a business with an employee mindset, you get stuck on the day-to-day aspects rather than having a visionary sense of the big picture.
-If you are someone who is only focused on putting out those fires rather than scheduling the brush clearing in advance, you will not make it as an entrepreneur.
-You need to develop that tactical business plan and strategy that maps out the future in various increments so you work the long-term while still keeping an eye on the near term.
+You need to develop that tactical business plan and strategy.
+Map out the future in various increments so you work the long-term; while still keeping an eye on the near term.

 10. Wasting money

 Bad spending habits in your personal life will easily spill over into how you manage your business.
 The key here is “habits” rather than any particular incidence of a bankruptcy or foreclosure.
 Life happens, including unforeseen illnesses or job losses that put your credit score in a bad place.
 That doesn’t mean you are incapable of budgeting or running a business.
-However, if you are an impulsive spender and money burns a hole in your budget, you could be destined for startup disaster.
-Everything related to starting a business often involves doing more with less, stretching that funding as far as it can possibly go.
+However, if you are an impulsive spender you could be destined for startup disaster.
+Everything related to starting a business often involves doing more with less.
+Stretch that funding as far as it can possibly go.
 Learn how to handle money, develop self-discipline, and start saving first, then go start a business.

 These 10 personal habits really can be seen as a pre-disaster of your entrepreneurial success and are primarily related to a certain mindset that drives inaccurate and misguided beliefs about what it means to be an entrepreneur.
-What is involved in creating and managing a business often doesn’t match what we had in mind to do and we can be blinded by misconception.
-Fix those misconceptions and reframe your mind before taking on a startup so that you can increase the likelihood for success.
+What is involved in creating and managing a business often doesn’t match what we had in mind to do.
+We can be blinded by misconception.
+Fix those misconceptions and reframe your mind before taking on a startup; so that you can increase the likelihood for success.